sharosoo/AWS_SAA_C02/AWS SAA02 dump.md

 - B. Configure an object-created event notification within the S3 bucket to invoke an AWS Lambda function to process the files.
 - C. Configure Amazon Kinesis Data Streams to process and send data to Amazon S3.
 Invoke an AWS Lambda function to process the files.
 - D. Configure an Amazon Simple Notification Service (Amazon SNS) topic to process the files uploaded to Amazon S3.
 Invoke an AWS Lambda function to process the files.

+**Answer** B

+### **511**
+A solutions architect must verify that any volumes recovered from unencrypted EBS snapshots are encrypted.

+What is the solution architect's role in achieving this?

+- A. Enable EBS encryption by default for the AWS Region.
+- B. Enable EBS encryption by default for the specific volumes.
+- C. Create a new volume and specify the symmetric customer master key (CMK) to use for encryption.
+- D. Create a new volume and specify the asymmetric customer master key (CMK) to use for encryption.

+**Answer** A
+**Explain**
+EBS Encrpyion is regional property